bagrinsergiu/BitBlox-KB/publishing/third-party-domains/1and1/index.rst

 		|bitblox-click-3-rd-party-domain|

-13. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button
+13. In the **Domain Name** box enter the full domain name you want to link (ex: ``promo.mydomain.com), and then click **Connect Domain** button

     .. class:: screenshot

 		|bitblox-subdomain-click-connect-domain|

-14. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox
+14. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take up to 48 hours for changes to take effect)

     .. class:: screenshot

 		|bitblox-subdomain-dns-settings|

-15. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
-If your records are enetered correctly, the **Current Data** will be in green color
+15. If your records are entered correctly, the **Current Data** will be green

     .. class:: screenshot